NHL on television in the 1970s: 1976

 Meanwhile, Marv Albert also during the 1976 playoffs, teamed with Tim Ryan (who split play-by-play duties with Albert) and George Michael for Game 1 of the New York Islanders-Buffalo Sabres series (April 11) and Terry Crisp for Game 7 of the Toronto Maple Leafs-Philadelphia Flyers series (April 25).
 Terry Crisp also worked alongside play-by-play men Gene Hart and Don Earle on Game 4 of the aforementioned Toronto-Philadelphia series (April 17).

 The 1976 Stanley Cup Finals on the NHL Network marked the first time that the NHL's championship series was nationally televised in its entirety in the United States.
-Starting in the 1978 playoffs, the NHL Network began simulcasting many games with Hockey Night in Canada.
-In these games, Dan Kelly, who was the NHL Network's lead play-by-play announcer, was assigned to do play-by-play along with HNIC color commentators.
-This for example, happened in Game 7 of the quarterfinal series between the Toronto Maple Leafs and New York Islanders (April 29), where Kelly teamed up with Brian McFarlane.
-The entire 1979 Stanley Cup Finals between the Montreal Canadiens and New York Rangers was simulcast as well.
-However, had that final gone to Game 7, then that game would have been broadcast on ABC.

 The analysts for the 1976 Stanley Cup Finals were active players and each game featured a different analyst alongside Marv Albert.
 These players were Stan Mikita, Garry Unger, Chico Resch and Curt Bennett.
 This format continued in 1977 with Stan Mikita, Garry Unger, Chico Resch, Don Awrey replacing Curt Bennett, who instead worked with Marv Albert and Dan Kelly on Game 4 of the Philadelphia Flyers-Boston Bruins playoff series (May 1).